Skip to content

 Learn about proper flag etiquette and proudly showcase the American flag in time for this 4th of July.
 Discover guidelines for respectful flag display and show your patriotic spirit.

-Especially as we approach the 4th of July, let us honor the sacrifices of those who have fought for our freedom by proudly displaying our American flag with dignity and pride.
-Let it serve as a symbol of unity and gratitude for the land of the free and the home of the brave.
+As we approach Independence Day, let us honor those who’ve fought for our freedom by flying the American flag with dignity and pride.
+Let it be a symbol of unity, appreciation, and our commitment to the land of the free and the home of the brave.

 Comments are closed.